What is facial skin rejuvenation?

 3. Pigment: Pigment issues are the toughest to deal with.
 Since “age spot” pigment is superficial, we can reduce it by applying ingredients that suppress pigment production and strip the pigment away with microdermabrasion and laser peels.
 Ingredients that suppress the production of pigment include hydroquinone and some newer soy-based substances.

 This process can be very slow, sometimes requiring many months of work.
 Aggressive treatments tend to irritate the skin, causing more pigment rather than less.

-Request a consultation in Madison, Alabama
+Request a consultation in Decatur, Alabama